 It’s back to school time here in Australia, and that means there is a long list of Back to School tasks to get through.
 Some things, like cleaning out school bags and buying new school books and stationary, I did at the end of the school year.
-Other things, like haircuts and school shoes, still needed doing.
 Since my oldest is starting high school this year, one thing I wanted to do was get her a new school lunch box.

 My school lunch box journey started over 8 years ago when my now high schooler, was going off to kindergarten for the first time.
-(I won’t forget those days – I had one starting school, a toddler and a newborn only a week old.)
+I had one starting school, a toddler and a newborn only a week old.

 Since I like keeping life simple, I knew I wanted a kids lunch box for my daughter that was: